All the “Quotes” Winston Churchill Never Said (2)

 Immigration: Keep England White.

-• Churchill is sometimes pronounced a racist for this alleged exclamation at a cabinet meeting on 20 January 1955.
+• Alleged exclamation at a cabinet meeting on 20 January 1955.
 It stems from a diary note by Harold Macmillan: “P.M. thinks ‘Keep England White’ a good slogan!
 The exclamation point suggests that it was a wry aside during discussion of West Indian immigration.
 Unrecorded in cabinet minutes or a public statement, it remains hearsay.

 Interrupting – Italians